Posted September 27, 2022

 • LLC members and shareholders must be careful to pay themselves wages or salaries that are “reasonable compensation.”
 Owners may find themselves in trouble with the IRS if they pay themselves meager wages and take significantly more of their income as profit distributions.
 (That could indicate they’re gaming the system to avoid paying their fair share of self-employment taxes.)

-• S Corporations are not always treated equally at the state level – States’ tax codes vary in how they apply income tax to LLCs and C Corporations that have opted for S Corp election.
+• S Corporations are not always treated equally at the state level – States’ tax codes vary in how they apply income tax to LLCs and C Corporations that have opted for S Corporation election.

 Read More About Payroll: What is Payroll?